Defense Critical Infrastructure:

 Agency Affected: Department of Defense

 Comments: This recommendation remains open pending action by DOD.
-According to documentation provided, DOD is preparing a new DOD Instruction related to training standards for the Defense Critical Infrastructure Program.
-This instruction is not scheduled to be completed until September 30, 2012.
+According to documentation provided, DOD is preparing a new DOD Instruction that is in final coordination, related to training standards for the Defense Critical Infrastructure Program.
+We believe that provisions in this Instruction will satisfy the intent of this recommendation; however, due to delays in coordinating comments from DOD components, this Instruction is not scheduled to be published before December 31, 2013.

 Recommendation: To help assure the availability of critical infrastructure by improving training and awareness, the Secretary of Defense should direct ASD(HD&ASA) to coordinate with the combatant commands and military services to develop an effective means to communicate to installation personnel the existence and availability of DCIP expertise at the combatant command and military service levels.